Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

 Source: Really Good Emails

-If your brand made a collection of special Halloween products, you can dedicate the campaign to those.
+If your brand has a collection of special Halloween products, you can dedicate the campaign to those.
 Here’s an effective example:

 A Halloween email from a jewelry store showcasing several Halloween pieces, a themed collection, and a customer review